 Securing privileged accounts in a high-risk environmentDownload now

 Unlike traditional measures, biometric authentication requires the person to be present while data is captured.
 This means that it's almost impossible for a hacker to steal a person's credentials, as they are intrinsically tied to an individual.

 What's great about biometrics is that not only is it considered the most secure form of authentication, it's also the simplest from an end-user perspective.
 It frees the user from having to remember ID numbers or complex password strings, and best of all, there's no need to come up with ridiculous password recovery questions and answers - there's no way to lose your DNA, outside of some adventurous scientific experimentation.

 Can biometrics be hacked?

-Apple's iPhone X boasts the latest in smartphone facial recognition technology
+Apple's iPhone X onwards boasts the latest in smartphone facial recognition technology

 The PIN is still king

-While the underlying principles of biometric authentication would likely prove to be incredibly effective at keeping out hackers, its development has been dictated by the pace of technology.
-Unfortunately, industry has yet to come up with a highly accurate system that's also cost effective for mass deployment.
+This is largely due to the fact that, although the underlying principles of biometric authentication are incredibly effective, its development has been dictated by the pace of technology.
+Unfortunately, the tech industry has yet to come up with a highly-accurate system that's also cost-effective for mass deployment.

-For better or worse, passwords and two factor authentication still rules the day.
+For better or worse, passwords and two-factor authentication still rules the day – at least for now.